-- Makeup: Not what you should be using your rearview mirror for!
+- Makeup: Not what you should use your rearview mirror for!

 - Calling or texting: When you send or receive a text, it takes your eyes off the road for almost five seconds.
-If you’re driving 55mph, according to VTTI, you’ll travel the entire length of a football field in that time.
+If you’re driving 55 miles per hour, according to VTTI, you’ll travel the entire length of a football field in that time.

 - Another accident: You just want to see what’s going on!

 - Billboards: They’re designed to grab your attention on the road.
 It’s no surprise that they also cause a lot of accidents.